-Since 2001, Alan James has been researching the history of Brittonic in southern Scotland and northern England between the fifth and twelfth centuries.
-In the course of this study, he has assembled a comprehensive series of notes on P-Celtic elements (in their neo-Brittonic forms) that occur - or, in the views of place-name scholars, may occur - in place-names in the regions between the Forth and Loch Lomond in the north and the Humber and Mersey in the south.
-These notes include etymological information, references to authoritative writings on philological questions, discussion of semantic issues, details of place-names found in Classical and Early Mediaeval sources and in early Welsh literature referring to the 'Old North', and full lists of current and obsolete place-names in which these elements (may) occur, with references to published records of early forms and scholarly discussions of these names.
+The main body of the work, in Volume 2, comprises a dictionary of P-Celtic elements (in their neo-Brittonic forms) that occur - or, in the opinion of scholars, may occur - in place-names in the regions between the Forth and Loch Lomond in the north and the Humber and Mersey in the south.
+The entries include etymological information, references to authoritative writings on philological questions, discussion of semantic issues, details of place-names found in Classical and Early Medieval sources and in early Welsh literature referring to the 'Old North', and full lists of current and obsolete place-names in which these elements (may) occur, with references to published records of early forms and scholarly discussions of these names.

 Volume 1 contains a substantial Introduction, Bibliography, List of Abbreviations, Guide to Pronunciation, and several lists of elements including a glossary of Modern Welsh equivalents.
 Volume 3 contains an index of all place-names discussed in the work.

 Volume 2: Dictionary.